 No -> Go to E3

 Yes - if yes, what type of support? (e.g. emotional, financial, housing)

+3. Do yo u have friends that live in this community?

+No -> Go to E5

+Yes

-- 3. Do you have friends that live in this community? - □ No -> Go to E5 - □ Yes - 4.
-Are you able to rely on these friends for support? - □ No -> Go to E3 - Yes If yes, what type of support? (e.g. emotional, financial, housing) - 5.
-Would you say that the number of people you know in the community is, - □ Adequate You're satisfied with the number of people you know in the community .
+4. Are yo ou able to rely on these friends for support?

+No -> Go to E3

+Yes - If yes, what type of support? (e.g. emotional, financial, housing)

+5. Would you say that the number of people you know in the community is,

+Adequate - You're satisfied with the number of people you know in the community .

+Wł ny is tha nt?

-□ Inadequate - You're dissatisfied with the number of people you know in the community.
+Inadequate - You're dissatisfied with the number of people you know in the community.

+Wł /hy is that?

-□ Other
+Other

 Prefer not to say

-- 6. Other than family and friends are there other people or places which provide you with emotional support, economic support or housing support?
-Please explain - 7.
-Are you satisfied with the social service support available in this community?
-Why or why not? - 8.
-Are you originally from? (community in which interview occurring) - □ No
+· · · · · · · · · · · · · · · · · · · than family and friends are there other people or places which provide ith emotional support, economic support or housing support?
+Please

+7. Are you satisfied with the social service support available in thi Why or why not? ou satisfied with the social service support available in this community? r why not?

+8. Are you originally from? (community in woccurring) ou originally from? (community in which interview ring)

+No

-If no, where are you originally from?
+lf r no, where are you originally from?

 Do you consider your home?
 (Y/N)

+Yes

-- □ Yes - Prefer not to say
+Prefer not to say

-F. Demographics
+F. Demo graphics